gcallah/Rationalism/scapegoat/trumpscapegoat.md

 perhaps with him out of the way things will calm down," fundamentally misunderstand the process.
-So long as scapegoating is not clearly identified for what it is, "the crowd" will demand a new scapegoat soon, and none are handy, one will be conjured forth, as in the story of Apollonius.
+So long as scapegoating is not clearly identified for what it is, "the crowd" will demand a new scapegoat soon, and none are handy, one will be conjured forth -- say, Marjorie Taylor Greene? -- as in the story of Apollonius.

 Political maturity consists in recognizing that, in the City of Man, we will always be "stuck" with a hierarchy, a social order of different "degrees," that is somewhat arbitrary and somewhat unfair.
-The wokest of the woke cannot evade this fact: instead, what they want is that they should be at the top of the hierarchy, and that their preferred differtiae are what establishes social rank.
+The wokest of the woke cannot evade this fact: instead, what they want is that they should be at the top of the hierarchy, and that their preferred differentia are what establishes social rank.

 In the City of Man, the best polity we "ordinary folk" can hope for is one in